shravanyag/FAQuiz/README.md

   1) Basic static web page structure through HTML and CSS
   2) Animation using HTML5 and CSS
   3) Dynamic features of web page using PHP to interact with centralised server
-  4) Dynamic features of web page using JavaScript for user login authentication
+  4) Dynamic features of web page using JavaScript for user login authentication UPLOADING AND UPDATING IN PROGRESS